-Wind Prospect is in the environmental and planning approvals phase for the development of the Hexham Wind Farm, a renewable energy project located between Hexham, Caramut and Ellerslie in south-west Victoria, approximately 15 kilometres west of Mortlake.
+Wind Prospect is in the environmental planning and determination phase of the development of the Hexham Wind Farm, a renewable energy project located between Hexham, Caramut and Ellerslie in south-west Victoria, approximately 15 kilometres west of Mortlake.

 The Project would be co-located on agricultural land primarily used for sheep and cattle grazing, with some cropping.
 The Project site was selected due to its reliable wind resource, relatively low population density and proximity to existing transmission infrastructure.
 A terminal station would be built within the Project site next to the existing 500 kV transmission line, meaning the construction of new transmission lines is not required.
 This approach helps to minimise environmental impacts while allowing agricultural activities to continue alongside the Project.